-What support will be provided to me to translate on the different platforms?
+What support will be provided to us to translate on the different platforms?

 Each of the translation platforms provide their own support within the platform itself, and through training materials.
 Some of the platforms will be offering an introductory webinar to onboard to the platform — check back here for updates: https://translateastory.org/webinars/.
 Visit each site’s translation page to learn more.

-Can I add my own book to be translated?
+Can we add our own books to be translated?

 Each translation platform has their own approach to adding new titles which can be viewed on their respective websites.
 Adding new titles is encouraged generally, but is not the focus of this sprint event.

-What do I do if my language isn’t listed in the survey?
+What do we do if our language isn’t listed in the survey?

 If you don’t see your language listed, no problem.
-Just email email@example.com and let us know which one you’d like to use.
+Just email email@example.com and let us know which one your organization would like to use.
 We can add languages within a day or so.

-What do I do if my language is not listed on my translation platform of choice?
+What do we do if our language is not listed on our translation platform of choice?

-It is possible that a language is listed on the sign-up survey but is not listed on the platform you’ve chosen.
+It is possible that a language is listed on the sign-up survey but is not listed on the platform your organization has chosen.
 If so, please reach out to:

 Global Digital Library: firstname.lastname@example.org